Chart Color Schemes

 Hollywell displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Hollywell's dwelling structure, as per the latest Census, comprised 68.3% houses and 31.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 41.7% houses and 58.3% other dwellings.
-Home ownership in Hollywell stood at 44.5%, with mortgaged dwellings at 34.2% and rented ones at 21.4%.
-The median monthly mortgage repayment was $2,167, higher than Non-Metro Qld's average of $1,733.
+Hollywell's dwelling structure, as per the latest Census, consisted of 68.3% houses and 31.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro Qld had 41.7% houses and 58.3% other dwellings.
+Home ownership in Hollywell was at 44.5%, with the remaining dwellings either mortgaged (34.2%) or rented (21.4%).
+The median monthly mortgage repayment in Hollywell was $2,167, higher than Non-Metro Qld's average of $1,733.
 Weekly rent in Hollywell was recorded at $530, compared to Non-Metro Qld's $410.
-Nationally, Hollywell's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Nationally, Hollywell's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing